David Herbert Donald

 David Herbert Donald (October 1, 1920 – May 17, 2009) was an American historian, best known for his 1995 biography of Abraham Lincoln.
-He twice won the Pulitzer Prize for Biography for earlier works; he published more than 30 books on United States political and literary figures and the history of the American South.
+He twice won the Pulitzer Prize for Biography, for books about Thomas Wolfe and Charles Sumner; he published more than 30 books on United States political and literary figures and the history of the American South.

 Early life and education

 David Herbert Donald was born in Goodman, Mississippi, a town in the center of Holmes County.
 The county's western border is formed by the Yazoo River and it is part of the Mississippi-Yazoo Delta.
+Donald's father was a farmer, while his mother was a teacher.